beakerbrowser/pauls-dat-api2/README.md

  - `srcName` Path to file or directory to rename (string).
  - `dstArchive` Destination Hyperdrive archive (object).
  - `dstName` What the file or folder should be named (string).
- - Throws ArchiveNotWritableError, InvalidPathError, EntryAlreadyExistsError, ParentFolderDoesntExistError, InvalidEncodingError.
+ - Throws ArchiveNotWritableError, InvalidPathError, EntryAlreadyExistsError, InvalidEncodingError.

 This is equivalent to moving a file/folder.